-When an event occurs students must immediately notify their clinical instructor, as well as the nursing staff under which they work, if they are not already aware.
-The clinical instructor will immediately meet with the student at the facility, if possible, to briefly discuss what occurred and to determine what, if any, immediate actions need to be taken to mitigate the situation.
+When an event occurs the response by faculty and students must immediately notify their clinical instructor, as well as the nursing staff under which they work, if they are not already aware.
+The clinical instructor will immediately meet with the student at the facility to briefly discuss what occurred and to determine what, if any, immediate actions need to be taken to mitigate the situation.
 An appointment will be set up for student and instructor to meet for an in-depth discussion of what occurred.
-Both will complete a Root Cause Analysis survey (See Appendix XX) as well as the "Student Practice Event Evaluation Tool" (SPEET) (See Appendix VI) and bring them to this meeting as a tool to determine the root cause(s) of the event and to determine appropriate student corrective action(s).
+Both will complete the forms "Root Cause Analysis and Corrective Action Plan" (See Addendum XVI) as well as the "Student Practice Event Evaluation Tool" (SPEET) (See Addendum VII) and bring them to this meeting as a tool to determine the root cause(s) of the event and to determine appropriate student corrective action(s).
 When finalized, the instructor will give a copy of both forms to the clinical instructor, team leader, Faculty Lead, Associate Dean for Nursing, and the student.
 The instructor will also place copies in the student's electronic file.